Chronic obstructive pulmonary disease: Cause

-The cause of the development of COPD is the exposure to harmful particles or gases, including tobacco smoke, that irritate the lung causing inflammation that interacts with a number of host factors.
+The most common cause of the development of COPD is the exposure to harmful particles or gases, including tobacco smoke, that irritate the lung, causing inflammation that interacts with several host factors.
 Such exposure needs to be significant or long-term.
 The greatest risk factor for the development of COPD is tobacco smoke.
 However, less than 50 percent of heavy smokers develop COPD, so other factors need to be considered, including exposure to indoor and outdoor pollutants, allergens, occupational exposure, and host factors.
-One of the known causes of COPD is the exposure to construction dust.
-The three main types of construction dust includes silica dust, non-silica dust (e.g, dust from gypsum, cement, limestone, marble and dolomite) and wood dust.
+One of the known causes of COPD is exposure to construction dust.
+The three main types of construction dust are silica dust, non-silica dust (e.g., dust from gypsum, cement, limestone, marble and dolomite) and wood dust.
 Host factors include a genetic susceptibility, factors associated with poverty, aging and physical inactivity.
-Asthma and tuberculosis are also recognized as risk factors, as the cormorbidity of COPD is reported to be 12 times higher in patients with asthma after adjusting for smoking history.
-In Europe airway hyperresponsiveness is rated as the second most important risk factor after smoking.
+Asthma and tuberculosis are also recognized as risk factors, as the comorbidity of COPD is reported to be 12 times higher in patients with asthma after adjusting for smoking history.
+In Europe, airway hyperresponsiveness is rated as the second most important risk factor after smoking.

-A host factor of an airway branching variation, arising during development has been described.
-The respiratory tree is a filter for harmful substances and any variant has the potential to disrupt this.
-A variation has been found to be associated with the development of chronic bronchitis and another with the development of emphysema.
+A host factor of an airway branching variation, arising during development, has been described.
+The respiratory tree is a filter for harmful substances, and any variant has the potential to disrupt this.
+A variation is associated with the development of chronic bronchitis, and another with the development of emphysema.
 A branch variant in the central airway is specifically associated with an increased susceptibility for the later development of COPD.
 A genetic association for the variants has been sometimes found with FGF10.

 Alcohol abuse can lead to alcoholic lung disease and is seen to be an independent risk factor for COPD.
 Mucociliary clearance is disrupted by chronic exposure to alcohol; macrophage activity is diminished and an inflammatory response promoted.
 The damage leads to a susceptibility for infection, including COVID-19, more so when combined with smoking; smoking induces the upregulation of the expression of ACE2, a receptor for the SARS-CoV-2 virus.